tryretool/.github/profile/README.md

 ### 📖 Resources for learning
 Just getting started?
 The [Quickstart](https://docs.retool.com/docs/quickstart) is a great place to begin.

-A bit rusty on Javascript or SQL?
+A bit rusty on JavaScript or SQL?
 We've got you covered at [Retool University](https://docs.retool.com/docs/reschool).

 Love tutorials?
 See our [YouTube channel](https://www.youtube.com/c/Retool) and the [Tutorials section of our docs](https://docs.retool.com/docs/google-sheets).